Phuket Travel Guide

 Similan Islands National Park

 Even among Thailand's many islands, the Similan Islands have a reputation as one of the top scuba diving destinations in the world.
 The intense blue waters are framed by white coral sand beaches, and are home to intricate coral reefs and rock formations.
 The most famous dive site in the Similan Islands is Richelieu Rock, where whale sharks are commonly spotted.
 The Similan archipelago consists of nine islands: Ko Bon, Ko Bayu, Ko Similan, Ko Payu, Ko Miang, Ko Payan, Ko Payang, and Ko Huyong.
 Not all are open to visitors, and all are virtually uninhabited.
 Many charters offer day trips to the Similan Islands from Phuket and Phang Nga, but there are limited accommodation opportunities as well.
-Travellers should note that the park is closed from mid-May to mid-October every year due to unsafe weather conditions, and that it is illegal to visit during this period; guests who do so put their lives at risk, as there is no emergency support.
+Travellers should note that the park is closed from mid-May to mid-October every year due to unsafe weather conditions, and that it's illegal to visit during this period; guests who do so put their lives at risk, as there's no emergency support.

 Koh Yao Islands photo